15 Best Biotech Venture Capital Firms

 Image of Anzu Partners - Top VCs in Biotechnology

-Anzu Partners is an investment firm based in Washington, D.C., that provides capital to companies in the industrial and life science technology sectors.
-They focus on businesses built around significant scientific and engineering innovations.
+Anzu Partners is an investment firm based in Washington, D.C., that provides capital to industrial and life science technology companies.
+They focus on businesses built around breakthrough innovations.

 • Geographical presence: Washington, D.C.